theonetruenerd/VenusLibraryDocumentation/docs/source/HSLDeckVisualize.rst

   :return: None
   :rtype: N/A

-.. py:function:: UpdateLoadedLabware(device dev, array labware, array state, variable description)
+.. ven:function:: UpdateLoadedLabware(device dev, array labware, array state, variable description)

   This function updates the list of loaded labware and updates the view accordingly.
 The labware and action arrays must be the same size.